luqhardy/luqhardy/README.md

 My name is Luqman Hadi.
-I am currently a Video Editor, Graphics Designer and Motion Graphics Designer.
+Currently a Video Editor, Graphics Designer and Motion Graphics Designer.
-I also aspire to learn programming and be a Software Engineer in the next 5 years, which is why I created this Github account on March 2022.
-I have been interested in programming and UI/UX Design for a long time, and figured that it would be great to learn it in my free time.
 Very interested in switching Linux distros every once in a while and open-source software in general.
 Currently self-learning HTML, Python and Japanese.